Diadora: The underrated image of Manchester United’s 90s success

 Today’s Diadora, however, isn’t associated with a 2018 equivalent of Roy Keane; it’s associated with Roberto Baggio, five years Keane’s senior.

-Last autumn, I wondered why Adidas abandoned its toothy, shot-boosting Predators around the turn of the millennium.
+Previously, I wondered why Adidas abandoned its toothy, shot-boosting Predators around the turn of the millennium.

 I won’t overstate my powers as a cultural influencer, but about a month later, the German brand announced a total relaunch of its iconic 90s boot.
 This followed a limited-edition collection endorsed by David Beckham, himself four years out of the game.